Skip to content

 Well-known discovery URL

-You can find a link to the well-known discovery URL by going to the root of Goiabada ("/").
+You can find a link to the well-known discovery URL by going to the root of the admin console.
+The URL will look like this:

 This endpoint will show the capabilities that are supported by Goiabada.